-The Commission's jurisdiction is clearly limited to the interpretation and application of the Ethics Code when its issues advisory opinions or handles complaints.
-The Commission, however, is not able to determine whether its opinions are adhered to, and when they are, how they may affect the flow of work and execution of County business.
-This practice involving outside employment has resulted in varied and inconsistent outcomes, the propriety of which depend entirely on the integrity of the particular persons involved.
+The Requester was correct to ask the Commission for an advisory opinion on this matter and the Commission commends and thanks the Requester's supervisor for recommending that the Requester contact the Commission.
+The Commission's jurisdiction is limited to the interpretation and application of the Ethics Code when it issues advisory opinions or handles complaints.
+The Commission, however, is not able to determine how its opinions may affect the flow of work and execution of County business.
+This practice involving outside employment by approval of the Ethics Commission on a case-by-case basis has resulted in varied and potentially inconsistent outcomes, the success of which depend entirely on the integrity of the persons involved.
 The Commission is aware that certain County employees, such as those working in Public Safety, must seek and receive permission from management before engaging in outside employment.
 Indeed, many governments require that of their employees across-the-board.
-For many years, the Commission has held the belief that implementing such a County-wide policy could be beneficial, and it continues to believe that the implementation of a system which regulates and monitors the outside employment of all County employees would enhance the public's trust in County government.
+For many years, the Commission has held the belief that implementing such a County-wide policy could be beneficial, and it continues to believe that the implementation by management of a system which regulates and monitors the outside employment of all County employees would result in more consistent outcomes and, thus, could enhance the public's trust in the impartiality of the business conducted by County government.